OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-trigger.md

     }
     ```

-5. The `subject` string will include the "RE:" reply tag.
+5. The `subject` string may include the "RE:" reply tag.
 Let's remove that from the string so that emails in the same thread have the same subject for the table.
-Add the following code to the end of your script (before the closing `}`):
+Add the following code to the end of your script, before the closing `}`:

     ```TypeScript
     // Remove the reply tag from the email subject to group emails on the same thread.